A1Sushi/landing-page/learned.md

         -

 ## Possible Improvements [! = added]
-- Adding comments for better readability
+- Adding comments for better readability!
 - Combine selectors that use the same CSS for organization
 - Use override styles using CSS order